Skip to main content

 Amedia told the POTUS Shield participants that he was personally “crushed” when the plan was shelved by people around Trump during the campaign.
 But, he said, he had just learned that the plan is now back on the table and is circulating at the “highest levels” of the White House and Congress.
 Amedia said Trump’s first executive order on immigration—the one that set off chaos in airports—was a “bear trap” that was implemented without “good wisdom,” but could serve as a wake-up call for people in power to take a different approach.

 Amedia decreed and declared that his plan would have legs, and Gonzales led prayers for the group’s immigration plan to move forward with God’s help.
-Also speaking on the immigration theme was Herman Martir, a member of the Trump campaign’s Asian American and Pacific Islander advisory group.
+Also speaking on the immigration theme was Herman Martir(link is external), a member of the Trump campaign’s Asian American and Pacific Islander advisory group(link is external).